 One big factor in many cases is that if the defendant says you are partly at fault, and the judge agrees, you are at risk of losing a proportion of the value of your claim.
 For example, if you are found to be one third to blame, you will lose one third of the value of your claim.
 This is often known as 'contributory fault' or 'contributory negligence'.

-If the judge decides the defendant was at fault, you were not at fault at all, and you were reasonably off work, you could get the full £11,000.
-But if the defendant is successful in what they say about you at trial, you might end up, for example, with:
+If the judge decides the defendant was at fault, and you were reasonably off work, you could get the full £11,000.
+However, if the defendant is successful in what they say about you at trial, you might end up, for example, with:

 - as little as £5,000 if the judge decides you were 50% to blame, and that you should have been back at work sooner, or